Srynetix/hx3d-generator/README.md

 # README #

-Using this generator, you can easily start a project with the framework [**hx3d**](https://github.com/Srynetix/hx3d-framework) and a working game.
+Using this generator, you can easily start a project with the [**hx3d framework**](https://github.com/Srynetix/hx3d-framework) and a working game.
 The generator is written in Python, and use the Colorama library by Jonathan Hartley for color display.

 ## Configuration ##